taolson/Admiran/doc/Language.md

 ## Type Expressions

-Similar to expressions defined previously, Miranda2 has a similar syntax for *type expressions*.
+Similar to expressions defined previously, Admiran has a similar syntax for *type expressions*.
 A type expression is a sequence of type term expressions and type applications interleaved with infix type constructor operators.
 Type term expressions can be: